·

 Whiskey Thief Distilling Co.

 One of the most underrated bourbon trail stops.
-You can thief straight from the barrel during your tasting โ€” in a barn overlooking the Kentucky countryside.
-Itโ€™s low-key, fun, and very local.
+You can thief straight from the barrel during your tasting in a barn overlooking the Kentucky countryside.
+It’s low-key, fun, and very local.
+Well worth adding it to your time in central Kentucky.

 Castle & Key